viktor-evdokimov/tidewave_phoenix/pages/editors/cursor.md

 choose "Chat Settings".
 In the new window that opens, you can click "MCP" on the sidebar and follow the steps there.

+If your application uses a SQL database, you can verify it all works by asking it to run `SELECT 1` as database query.
 If you have any questions, check out [Cursor official docs](https://docs.cursor.com/context/model-context-protocol).